 - website defacement

 - unauthorised use of government branding in phishing emails

 Step 1: Contact the Cyber Incident Response Service on 1300 CSU VIC / 1300 278 842 or email firstname.lastname@example.org.

 Step 2: As soon as you suspect any theft, loss, unauthorised disclosure of, or unauthorised access to, information within your organisation, you should immediately notify VMIA on 03 9270 6900 or email@example.com.
 If it is after hours, please contact one of our partner organisations on 1300 135 790 who will provide support within an hour of a reported breach.

 Cyber Insurance Claims

-VMIA has partnered with Beazley Group, a global group of insurance professionals, to manage claims.
-As soon as you suspect any theft, loss, unauthorised disclosure of, or unauthorised access to, information within your organisation, you should immediately notify Beazley and copy VMIA.
+As soon as you suspect any theft, loss, unauthorised disclosure of, or unauthorised access to, information within your organisation, you should immediately notify VMIA or if the incident is after hours, our partner organisation.
 The sooner we know about an incident, the more we can do to help.

 Please include the following in your notification:

 - the date the incident occurred (if known)